This Is How Trump Reacted To That Scorching Comey Testimony

 I believe the James Comey leaks will be far more prevalent than anyone ever thought possible.
 Totally illegal?
 Very 'cowardly!'— Donald J. Trump (@realDonaldTrump) June 11, 2017

 Before Trump took to Twitter on Friday, his personal lawyer, Marc Kasowitz, issued a statement in response to Comey's testimony.
-Like Trump's tweet, Kasowitz claimed the hearing came out in the president's favor.
+Like Trump's tweet, Kasowitz claimed the hearing came out in the president's favour.

 "Contrary to numerous false press accounts leading up to today's hearing, Mr. Comey has now finally confirmed publicly what he repeatedly told the President privately: The President was not under investigation as part of any probe into Russian interference," he wrote.